ArbeitsgruppeTobiasHarks/dynamic-prediction-equilibria/README.md

 # Prediction Equilibrium for Dynamic Traffic Assignment

-This file descibes how the results in the computational study can be reproduced.
+This file describes how the results in the computational study can be reproduced.

 ## Getting Started